busrasariguzel/what-i-learned-in-week-2/README.md

 ### `Copy Kitten`
 I did not like this assignment at all.
 We were supposed to use css to make our table, header and button similar to the images we had.
 I struggled while doing this assignment but I learned a lot about CSS.
 I was not able to complete the assignment and my table did not look like the one on the picture at all but at least I tried!

+### `Copy Calico`
+This assignment was much more fun than the Copy Kitten.
+We used css to make a webpage that is similar to another webpage.
+It was very time consuming, but I was able to practice css a lot.
+It was more helpful for me compare to Copy Kitten.
+I struggled with header the most.
+I think it looked similar but I need to work on the spacing and tables more in the future.